dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-06/2024-06-14/readme.md

 ## Applications

 * [LogoRRR reached a major milestone this week](https://twitter.com/logorrr/status/1800544389216997657): "10.000 downloads for LogoRRR on all platforms!!
 I'm very proud of this achievement, thank you guys!🙂"
-* [**Xiong Chun** keeps teasing us with videos](https://x.com/xiongchun007/status/1799863501135245739) showing progress with his Datacollie application to interact with databases: "I made some small achievements this weekend.
-So, make a video show to commemorate it."
+* [**Xiong Chun** keeps teasing us with videos](https://x.com/xiongchun007/status/1799863501135245739) showing progress with his Datacollie application to interact with databases...

 ## Games